-You can buy the prescription drug before it is pre-approved, but you must pay the full cost.
-If the drug is approved after you bought it, you can send us a claim for reimbursement.
-Reimbursement will be based on the allowable charge.
-See How Do I File A Claim? for more information on submitting claims.
+You can still buy the drug before it is prior authorized, but you must pay the full cost.
+If the drug is authorized after you bought it, you can send us a claim for reimbursement.
+Reimbursement will be based on the allowed amount.
+See How Do I File A Claim? for details.